 5. Engage the greater community

-When parents disagree with the school's evaluation of their child, IDEA allows families to obtain this at no cost, allowing for an independent expert to assess their child’s needs.
+When parents disagree with the school's evaluation of their child, IDEA allows families to obtain an independent review at no cost, enabling an independent expert to assess their child’s needs.

 Independent Educational Evaluation (IEE)